6 min read

 Boxing Day: leftovers and cricket

-Boxing Day in Australia is widely considered as the official “chill out” day after Christmas.
+Boxing Day in Australia is widely considered the official “chill out” day after Christmas.
 Forget about hitting the shops—Aussies are all about diving into those leftovers from Christmas lunch.
 Cold ham, prawns, and pavlova are enjoyed as families and friends kick back with a cold one in front of the Boxing Day Test at the Melbourne Cricket Ground (MCG).

 Whether it’s the quirky gift exchanges of Secret Santa, the twinkling Christmas lights, or the post-Christmas Boxing Day wind down, Aussie Christmas traditions offer a fresh, festive spin on the season.